AlicenJoyHenning/DamageDetective/README.md

 Current approaches detect damage according to deviations in cell-level quality control metrics.
 These approaches assume all viable cells follow similar distributions across QC metrics, an assumption that rarely holds in heterogeneous samples.
 More recent methods address this by analysing cells at a population level, isolating cells with similar distributions before assessing finer deviations.
 However, this assumes that all distinct distributions are associated with true cells, meaning abundant damage is at risk of being undetected.
 Ultimately, the filtering decisions of current approaches are controlled more by statistical definitions of deviation than biological definitions of damage.

 `DamageDetective` takes a different approach inspired by `DoubletFinder`$^1$, a high performing tool for doublet QC, another low quality scRNA-seq artifact.
 Here, rather than detecting damage by measuring the extent to which cells deviate from each other, damage is detected by measuring the extent to which cells deviate from artificially damaged profiles of themselves. `DamageDetective` estimates the damage severity of true cells as a score from 0 to 1, providing an intuitive, reproducible scale for filtering that is standardised across cell types, samples, and experiments.

-For more information, please refer to the articles provided on the `DamageDetective` [website](https://alicenjoyhenning.github.io/DamageDetective/ "https://alicenjoyhenning.github.io/DamageDetective/").

 <br>